daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

-We start with a $1$ Hz sine wave and layer its harmonics (integer multiple increasing frequencies) row-wise with frequencies increasing with the row index.
+We start with a $1$ Hz sine wave and layer its harmonics (integer multiple increasing frequencies) row-wise with frequencies increasing along the row index.
 By *intentionally undersampling* at $25$ Hz, we produce a non-random pattern induced by the waves and their aliases.